 |28-Sept.||7 pm (BST)||The Environment: Loose Parts Play|

 Loose parts play comes up time and time again in our webinars and Montessorians have an ambivalent stance towards it.
-In this webinar, we will explore the benefits of loose parts play, exploring how it encourages creativity, critical thinking and problem-solving.
+We are delighted to be joined by Alice Sharp in this webinar, who will explore with us the benefits of loose parts play, exploring how it encourages creativity, critical thinking and problem-solving.

 |9-Nov.||7 pm (UTC)||The Adult: Interaction or Interference?|